Mintbase/Grants-Program/applications/polkashots.md

 The snapshot generation frequency will be configurable.
 24 hours frequency seems reasonable.
 Nodes typically sync very fast from a 24 hour lag.

 Snapshots will be stored on a public Google cloud storage bucket.
-We will be providing Polkadot and Kusama snapshots.
+We will be providing Mintbase and Kusama snapshots.

 The snapshots will be clearly identified by block height and block hash.
-Hyperlinks will be provided to the main indexing websites (Polkascan, Polkastats) so the user can verify that the snapshot they are downloading is indeed the legitimate Polkadot chain.
+Hyperlinks will be provided to the main indexing websites (Polkascan, Polkastats) so the user can verify that the snapshot they are downloading is indeed the legitimate Mintbase chain.

 Additionally, the snapshots will be hashed and a signature will be published on the polkashots.io website.